-More neurologists and neurosurgeons are associated with fewer deaths from strokes in the USNovember 30th, 2012 in Surgery
+More neurologists and neurosurgeons are associated with fewer deaths from strokes in the USNovember 30, 2012 in Medicine & Health / Surgery

 Researchers at Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire, have found an association in the United States between a higher density of neurologists and neurosurgeons and a decreased risk of death from stroke.
 The findings of their study are described in the article "Association of a higher density of specialist neuroscience providers with fewer deaths from stroke in the United States population.
 Clinical article," by Atman Desai, M.D., and colleagues, published today online, ahead of print, in the Journal of Neurosurgery.

 Stroke is a leading cause of death and disability in the United States.
 Given that neurologists and neurosurgeons are specialists in the field of stroke, the researchers hypothesized that there would be an association between the density of these neuroscience providers and the number of stroke-related deaths.

 Desai and colleagues performed a retrospective analysis of data from the Area Resource File 2009-2010, a database containing county-level information on health care facilities and their utilization and expenditures; health care professionals and their training; and socioeconomic and environmental characteristics.
 Data from 3141 US counties were analyzed.
 The primary outcome variable was the average number of deaths from cerebrovascular disease per million population for each county during the 3-year period 2004 through 2006.The primary independent variable was the density of neuroscience providers (the combined number of neurologists and neurosurgeons per million population) in 2006.